-Funding is now available for two collaboration projects, one hosted by a Medicine and Pharmacy department at Uppsala University, and one at a department in the SLU Faculty of Veterinary Medicine and Animal Science.
+Funding is now available for two postdoc exchanges, one hosted by the Faculty of Pharmacy or Fauculty of Medicine at Uppsala University, and one by a department at the SLU Faculty of Veterinary Medicine and Animal Science.

 New study: One in ten with COVID-19 experiences long-term effects

 The ongoing COMMUNITY study at Danderyd University Hospital shows that every tenth employee who has had COVID-19 still experience problems that affect their quality of life negatively after eight months.